Jurivich awarded $3.75 million to study geriatrics education and health care transformation in Dakotas

 One of the challenges in applying geriatrics principles in patient care lies in the longitudinal nature of the discipline, added Rick Van Eck, Ph.D., associate dean for Teaching and Learning in the SMHS Office of Faculty Affairs.
 This challenge is one of the reasons that Van Eck, a partner on the grant, and Jurivich proposed the use of games.

-They accomplish this by using “turn-based” gaming, said Van Eck, where clinicians make decisions for every five years in their patient panel, allowing them to see patterns in patient populations within minutes that would otherwise take 40 years to emerge in actual patients.
+They accomplish this by using “turn-based” gaming, said Van Eck, where clinicians make decisions every five years in their patient panel, allowing them to see patterns in patient populations in minutes that would normally emerge over 40 years.